-Any sign or expression of fear can be understood as a request for international protection
+7 Any sign or expression of fear if refused entry can be understood as a request for international protection.

 People may express an intention to apply for international protection in a variety of ways.
 Any expression of fear of persecution or serious harm if refused entry - verbally or in writing - qualifies as such a request.
 It is not necessary to use the word 'asylum' or 'refugee'.